Autodesk Flow Production Tracking (Formerly ShotGrid) Features

 View high-res media

-View high-resolution and colour-accurate media in RV.
-Browse media, compare, annotate and give feedback in a cloud-connected desktop experience.
+View high-resolution and color-accurate media in RV.
+Browse media, compare, annotate, and give feedback in a cloud-connected desktop experience.

 Plug-and-play integrations